|

 Start Now

-Planning and preparing for Y2K is just good, common sense.
+Planning and preparing for emergencies is just good, common sense.
 If you begin stocking up on extra supplies now, you will have no difficulty finding what you need.
-If you buy now, the supply can be
+If you buy now, the supply

-increased to meet the demand.
+can be increased to meet the demand.
 Take a can from the shelf today and tomorrow another will replace it.
-Wait until December and the last one may be gone before you get there.
+Wait until a storm is predicted and the last one may be gone before you get there.

 |